-Facebook Message Requests do not have read receipts, so the ‘seen’ icon will not be visible to the sender once you read it.
+When you check message requests in Facebook, you do not have read receipts – so the ‘seen’ icon will not be visible to the sender once you read it.

 If the message is genuine, once you reply, Facebook will automatically move the message to the general inbox and you’ll be able to access the conversation as normal.